Collab4exaNBody/doc_exaNBody/sources/CommandLines.rst

 The YAML document built from user input and its included files have 3 reserved dictionary entries, namely **configuration** reserved for configuring execution sub-system, **includes** reserved to include other YAML files and **simulation** wich is interpreted as the the root batch operator representing the whole simulation to run.

 When it comes to interpreting command line arguments, the exaNBody based application parses it and internally converts it to a YAML document, merged with previously read YAML inputs (user input file and included files).
-Conversion from command line argument to YAML proceeds ads follows :
+Conversion from command line argument to YAML proceeds as follows :

 * If argument starts with **--set-**, it is understood as a generic YAML dictionary entry, and each '-' is interpreted as a marker for an inner dictionary entry.
 The following value is understood as beeing the value associated with the given dictionary key.
 If no value found after a **--set-xxx** style argument, the value **true** is implicitly used.
 For instance, **--set-global-rcut_inc '1.2 m'** is equivalent to including a YAML file wich contains